Soros Fund Management exits its bet on Herbalife

-NEW YORK Soros Fund Management, one of the hedge funds industry's most closely watched investors, exited its bet on Herbalife (HLF.N), the nutrition company that rival investor William Ackman has called a fraud.
+NEW YORK Nov 16 Soros Fund Management, one of the hedge funds industry's most closely watched investors, exited its bet on Herbalife, the nutrition company that rival investor William Ackman has called a fraud.

 Soros, which has been betting on Herbalife for roughly two years, said in a regulatory filing that it liquidated its position by selling nearly 2 million shares during the third quarter.
 Soros oversees the private fortune of investor and philanthropist George Soros and his family.